-- (a) Comply with NZS 4522 screw-down type. - (b) Be clock-wise closing with a non-rising spindle. - (c) Be bolted onto a ductile iron DN 80 riser or tee branch. - (d) Be installed with an outlet cap to prevent debris from entering the outlet when not in use. - (e) Be installed such that the top of the spindle cap is between 125 mm and 300 mm of the underside of the hydrant lid. - (f) Not have a frost plug. - (g) Have the following markings: - Surface markings shall be as outlined in SNZ PAS 4509 (see Section 4.11.2.1 Hydrants).
+- (a) Comply with NZS 4522 screw-down type. - (b) Be clock-wise closing with a non-rising spindle. - (c) Be bolted onto a ductile iron DN 80 riser or tee branch. - (d) Be installed with an outlet cap to prevent debris from entering the outlet when not in use. - (e) Be installed such that the top of the spindle cap is between 125 mm and 300 mm of the underside of the hydrant lid. - (f) Not have a frost plug. - (g) Have the following markings: - Surface markings shall be as outlined in SNZ PAS 4509 (see Section 4.11.2.1 Hydrants). - (ii) Blue reflective pavement markers shall be required for all hydrants.

-- (ii) Blue reflective pavement markers shall be required for all hydrants. - (iii) Circles shall be placed around any hydrant that attracts a high risk of being obstructed by a parked vehicle.
+- (iii) Circles shall be placed around any hydrant that attracts a high risk of being obstructed by a parked vehicle.
 This typically includes: - 1.
 Hydrants within 2.5 m of a kerb where parallel parking is allowed. - 2.
 Where the centre of the hydrant is within 600 mm of a marked parking bay. - 3.
 Any other area where Wellington Water considers the hydrant to be at risk of being obstructed.

-6.2.11.5 Service valves
+6.2.11.5 Service pipe valves

-The following applies to services valves (tobies):
+The following applies to services pipe valves (tobies):

-- (a) Service valves (tobies) for residential properties requiring a DN 20 service pipe or less shall be an approved manifold as listed in the Approved Products Register. - (i) They shall be housed in an approved manifold box (see Standard Detail WS08 Typical Domestic Manifold and Water Meter). - (ii) The box shall be high density PE if in the berm or footpath or cast or ductile iron if in a residential driveway. - (b) Service pipes greater than DN 20 shall have a gate valve of the same nominal diameter that meets the requirements of Section 6.2.11.1 Gate valves.
-Only valves listed in the Approved Products Register shall be used in the public network. - (c) Where a service pipe is replaced, or the existing service valve excavated, and the existing service valve is a 15 mm or 20 mm gate valve, this service valve shall be replaced with a manifold (see Section 6.2.12 Service covers, boxes and blocks), except where the valve is exposed (e.g. where the service pipe is laid up the side of a bank). - (d) See Section 4.11.2.3 Service valves for information on service valve markings.
+- (a) Service pipe valves (tobies) for residential properties requiring a DN 20 service pipe or less shall be an approved manifold as listed in the Approved Products Register. - They shall be housed in an approved manifold surface box (see Section 6.2.12 Surface box systems for service pipe valves and manifolds and Standard Detail WS08 - Typical Domestic Manifold and Water Meter). - (ii) The box shall be high density PE if in the berm or footpath or cast or ductile iron if in a residential driveway. - (b) Service pipes greater than DN 20 shall have a gate valve of the same nominal diameter that meets the requirements of Section 6.2.11.1 Gate valves.
+Only valves listed in the Approved Products Register shall be used in the public network. - (c) Where a service pipe is replaced, or the existing service valve excavated, and the existing service valve is a 15 mm or 20 mm gate valve, this service valve shall be replaced with a manifold (see Section 6.2.12 Surface box systems for service pipe valves and manifolds), except where the valve is exposed (e.g. where the service pipe is laid up the side of a bank). - (d) See Section 4.11.2.3 Service valvesKerb markings for information on service valve markingsreinstatement.